-How to Perform a File-Level Recovery
+How to Perform a File-Level Recovery on Linux Nodes

 A file-level recovery restores individual files and folders from a recovery point.
 You can restore as minimum as one file from the recovery point.
 This option is useful if you want to restore selected files and not the entire recovery point.